cosmos/gaia/docs/delegators/delegator-faq.md

 - **Initial commission rate**: The commission rate on revenue charged to any delegator by the validator (see below for more detail).
 - **Commission max change rate:** The maximum daily increase of the validator's commission.
 This parameter cannot be changed by the validator operator.
 - **Maximum commission:** The maximum commission rate this validator candidate can charge.
 This parameter cannot be changed by the validator operator.
-- **Minimum self-bond amount**: Minimum amount of Atoms the validator candidate need to have bonded at all time.
-If the validator's self-bonded stake falls below this limit, their entire staking pool (i.e. all its delegators) will unbond.
-This parameter exists as a safeguard for delegators.
-Indeed, when a validator misbehaves, part of their total stake gets slashed.
-This included the validator's self-delegateds stake as well as their delegators' stake.
-Thus, a validator with a high amount of self-delegated Atoms has more skin-in-the-game than a validator with a low amount.
-The minimum self-bond amount parameter guarantees to delegators that a validator will never fall below a certain amount of self-bonded stake, thereby ensuring a minimum level of skin-in-the-game.
-This parameter can only be increased by the validator operator.
+- **Validator self-bond amount**: A validator with a high amount of self-delegated Atoms has more skin-in-the-game than a validator with a low amount.

 ## Directives of delegators